mbjallow6/data-mining-lessons/_sources/README.md

 - `ghp-import -n -p -f data-mining-lessons/_build/html`

 This will automatically push your build to the `gh-pages` branch.
 More information on this hosting process can be found [here](https://jupyterbook.org/publish/gh-pages.html#manually-host-your-book-with-github-pages).

-## Contributors

-We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/mbjallow6/data_mining_lessons/graphs/contributors).

 ## Credits